LoomaDesign

 This avoids the common mistake of asking one prompt to create a complete set at once.
 A product page image set needs control.
 Separate prompts make review easier.

-LoomaDesign is strongest when the goal is a product page image set rather than one isolated image.
+LoomaDesign is strongest when the store needs a launch-ready visual set across PDP, ads, and mobile review.
 A Shopify seller can start with product inputs, then create the assets needed for a real PDP, including main image, detail closeups, lifestyle scenes, scale proof, mobile-ready crops, and product page modules.

 The product detail page image workflow is the best starting point for sellers who need product-page-ready visuals.
 For weak source files, the AI image enhancer can help prepare sharper inputs before image generation.
 For background and scene work, the AI product background workflow explains how to choose backgrounds by page job.